 Despite risking arrest for staying in a home owned by Bank of America, Corrasquillo was determined to keep his homeless family in the occupied house.
 “Bank of America has basically been one of the biggest criminals in history,” he said.
 “They have been basically foreclosing on homes, forcing families that are working hard to try and provide for their children, forcing them to be homeless and out on the street.
+There’s more vacant homes than there are people out on the street.”
+“Ultimately, these homes need to be filled with families that need them.
 Occupy movement takes out full page newspaper ads.
 A Moraga woman is trying to take the Occupy movement mainstream.

 So she and her friends bought a full-page ad in the San Francisco Chronicle.
 What they printed came as a real surprise to some of the occupy protesters.
 The full-page ad told readers that the congressional super committee failed to reduce the deficit, but that there is a solution.
 "It started because a friend sent me an email," Marti Roach said.
 Her friend's email outlined goals for cutting the federal deficit.
 Cuomo caves to protesters, will hike taxes on rich New Yorkers.
 By Stephen C.